Climate change is endangering children and threatening their futures

 For an even greater number of children, these events mean a reduced chance of a happy, healthy future.
 When floods hit, schools and health clinics are destroyed.
-When droughts occur, children spend less time in school because they have to walk miles every day to collect water.
-Rising sea levels and toxic air pollution turn the communities that children call home into hazardous environments to grow up in.
+When droughts occur, children spend less time in school because they have to walk miles to collect water.
+Rising sea levels and toxic air pollution turn children’s communities into hazardous environments to grow up in.

 These aren’t problems that can wait.
-They are problems right now, and Unicef is working tirelessly to help solve.
+They are problems right now, and Unicef is working tirelessly to help solve them.

 600 million children – one in four worldwide – will be living in areas with extremely limited water resources by 2040